philanderson888/course-notes/archive/ai.md

 ai is exploding !!

 this document is to trace and track some of the learning done on it!!

+## gpt-3.5

+process text only

+## chatgpt-4

+process images and text

+April 2023

 ## chatgpt-4 turbo